 What Works Better: Ionic Air Purifiers or HEPA Air Purifiers?

-Below we break down the differences between the two types of air purifiers and
+While ionic and HEPA air purifiers are designed to improve indoor air quality, they are very different in their effectiveness.
+Below we give some history and break down the differences between the two types of air purifiers and

-explain why HEPA-based models are ideal for consumers in almost every instance.
+explain why HEPA air purifiers are ideal for you in almost every instance.

 the performance degrades further.

-opinion, the last thing you want an air purifier to do is introduce a pollutant
+In our opinion, the last thing you want an air purifier to do is introduce a pollutant into your home.

 be the carpeting, walls, your clothes and worst case - your lungs.